tahabisginsoftware/pyman/README.md

 # spamBot
-A simple quiz game about Python, made with Python.
+A simple Spam Bot made with Python.

 Made by [Taha Bisgin](https://tahabisginsoftware.com)